lei-yan-econ/lei-yan-econ.github.io/index.md

   I am a Ph.D. candidate in the Department of Economics at National University of Singapore (NUS).

+  I work primarily with applied econometrics, and my current research topics include labor economics, international trade, and transportation.
 footer: true
 permalink: /
 ---
 ## More about me

-My favorate K-pop group is LE SSERAFIM.
+My favorite K-pop group is LE SSERAFIM.

-My favorate member is KAZUHA.
+My favorite member is KAZUHA.